 Jonathan Lungren, an agroecologist and entomologist who left a job with the USDA in 2015 after filing a whistleblower suit alleging the agency had suppressed his research on bee health and pesticides to start a farm and nonprofit science lab for independent research in North Dakota, is an interesting example of this perspective.

 After meeting no-till veteran and minor farm celebrity Gabe Brown and cover crop expert Gail Fuller, Lungren says he was convinced to try their approach.
 “Some farmers are way ahead of the science when it comes to this stuff,” he said.
 He contends that, “Insecticides are an addiction.
 The more you use, the more you need,” and advocated for “changing the whole system, rather than trying to make a broken system work.”

 And yet, his disdain for certified organic farms was palpable.
 “I’ve been on organic farms in California and I wouldn’t eat that food,” he said.
 “The soil is dust!”

 Of course, not all organic farms are the same and while most do practice tillage, they also build fertility slowly using compost, rather than synthetic fertilizer—a fact that some research says makes their practices inherently better for the soil than most conventional systems.
 And many organic producers also rely on cover crops, green manure, and crop diversity to retain carbon and organic matter in the soil.
-For instance, a 2017 study from Northwestern University found that soils from organic farms had 13 percent more soil organic matter (SOM) and 26 percent more potential for long-term carbon storage than soils from conventional farms
+For instance, a 2017 study from Northeastern University found that soils from organic farms had 13 percent more soil organic matter (SOM) and 26 percent more potential for long-term carbon storage than soils from conventional farms

 But Kristine Nichols, former chief scientist for the Rodale Institute—one of the only locations where researchers have long-running plots that combine no-till with organic practices—says that the gradual breakdown to fungal communities in the soil over time in many organic systems can be a serious problem.